 After you’ve filled out the form, you’ll need to come up with supporting documents and a fee, as follows:

-- Form I-94; whether to send an original or a photocopy (front and back) depends on your current status; see the USCIS instructions (and send an original only if required to do so)
+- Form I-94; if you received a paper card version of the I-94 upon entry, whether to send an original or a photocopy (front and back) depends on your current status; see the USCIS instructions (and send an original only if required to do so)

 - I-94s for any family members included in your Form I-539